 - 6. The panel of buttons at the top-left of the interactive window may be used to manipulate the displayed plots.
-The buttons have the following functions: - 🏠 Reset all the plot ranges to their original values. - Ondo the last modification of the plot ranges (if possible). - 🔍 Redo the next modification of the plot ranges (if possible). - - Selecting this button allows the user to use the mouse to shift the plot ranges by leftclicking on the target plot canvas and then dragging the mouse around while keeping the left mouse button held down, and releasing when ready.
+The buttons have the following functions:

+- • Undo the last modification of the plot ranges (if possible). - • Redo the next modification of the plot ranges (if possible). - • Selecting this button allows the user to use the mouse to shift the plot ranges by left-clicking on the target plot canvas and then dragging the mouse around while keeping the left mouse button held down, and releasing when ready. - Selecting this button allows the user to zoom in on each plot by left-clicking on the target plot canvas to mark the top-left corner of a rectangle and then dragging the mouse to the bottom-right corner of the rectangle and releasing.
+The plot ranges will then be modified to match the rectangle that was defined.
+The following constraints can be made by holding simultaneously a key while pressing the left mouse button: